Max Dupain

 Maxwell Spencer Dupain AC OBE (22 April 1911 – 27 July 1992) was an Australian modernist photographer.

 Early life

 Dupain received his first camera as a gift in 1924, spurring his interest in photography.
-He later joined the Photographic Society of NSW, where he was taught by Justin Newlan; after completing his tertiary studies, he worked for Cecil Bostock in Sydney.
+He joined the Photographic Society of NSW while still in high school, and from 1930–1933 was an apprentice in the studio of commercial and art photographer Cecil Bostock in Sydney.